cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/html-rewriter.md

 - <Code>removeAndKeepContent()</Code> <Type>Element</Type>

-  - Removes the start tag and end tag of the element, but keeps its inner content intact.
+  - Removes the start tag and end tag of the element but keeps its inner content intact.

 </Definitions>

 ### Text chunks

-Since we perform zero-copy streaming parsing, text chunks are not the same thing as text nodes in the lexical tree.
+Since Cloudflare performs zero-copy streaming parsing, text chunks are not the same thing as text nodes in the lexical tree.
 A lexical tree text node can be represented by multiple chunks, as they arrive over the wire from the origin.

 Consider the following markup: `<div>Hey.
 How are you?</div>`.
-It’s possible that the Workers script won’t receive the entire text node from the origin at once; instead, the `text` element handler will be invoked for each received part of the text node.
-For example, the handler might be invoked with “Hey.
-How ”, then “are you?”.
+It is possible that the Workers script will not receive the entire text node from the origin at once; instead, the `text` element handler will be invoked for each received part of the text node.
+For example, the handler might be invoked with `“Hey.
+How ”,` then `“are you?”`.
 When the last chunk arrives, the text’s `lastInTextNode` property will be set to `true`.
 Developers should make sure to concatenate these chunks together.

 #### Properties